Reader question for me if I had to start from Scratch as an Android developer, how will I go about fetching my first client on Upwork

 I really like your e-commerce website but wasn’t able to locate an Android app for it.
 I am an Android developer and has developed a sample app for your website.
 As I don’t have access to your site’s backend, the functionality of the app is limited but still, it is good for a demo.
 You can see the attached screenshots and let me know if you want to see a demo of what I have created for your site xyz.com

-I am an experienced Android developer working for ABC and recently has become a freelancer and is looking for exposure and samples to showcase my talent.
+I am an experienced Android developer working for ABC and recently has become a freelancer.
+I am looking for some exposure and samples to showcase my talent.

-Note: You aren’t sending the complete source code and copyright of the code to the webmaster but only the APK file for the app.
-You own the code and you are only allowing the use of the app to the webmaster.
+Note: You aren’t sending the complete source code and copyright of the code to the webmaster — only the APK file for the app.
+You own the code, and you are only allowing the webmaster to use the app.

 Take the free services to the next level.
-If a webmaster is not tech savvy, which is often the case, ask the client to add you as an app developer in their Google play account so you can submit the app to their Google play account.
+If a webmaster is not tech-savvy, which is often the case, ask the client to add you as an app developer in their Google Play account.
+Then, you can submit the app to their Google play account.

-Often, you may not even need to work for free and webmaster will be more than happy to take your sample work as their full-fledged app and hire you to customize it further or if they are already working on something similar and you have better version than what they may have achieved, it is a big positive in your favor.
+Often, you may not even need to work for free.
+The webmaster will be more than happy to take your sample work as their full-fledged app.
+Moreover, they can hire you to customize it further.
+In some cases, when they are already working on something, and you share a better version than what they may have, it means you end up having a client instantly.

-Creating an e-commerce site is not tough and you can create your own e-commerce site with few clicks.
-Once you have set up your own e-commerce site, you can create an Android app for your own site and submit the app to Google play to reference as a sample and demo.
+You can create your e-commerce site with a few clicks.
+Once you have set up your e-commerce site, you can create an Android app for your website and submit the app to Google Play to reference as sample and demo.

-If you create your site in Magento, you can narrow the tagline even further as “Experienced Magento Android App Developer” or if it is any other CMS, you know how to change it. 😀
+If you create your site in WooCommerce, you can narrow the tagline even further as “Experienced WooCommerce Android App Developer.”
+For any other CMS, you know how to change it. 😀

-Make sure your app is available for download in Google play instead of sending an apk file to clients as a sample.
-It doesn’t look professional and your freelancing career as an Android developer can bear the expense of $25 that Google developer account charges to submit the app.
+Make sure your app is available for download in Google Play instead of sending an APK file to clients as a sample.
+It doesn’t look professional, and your freelancing career as an Android developer can bear the cost of $25 that Google developer account charges for an app.

-Your own Android app to showcase your talent as an Android developer is sure to the confidence of the clients where you are sending a proposal on Upwork.
+Your Android app to showcase your talent as an Android developer is undoubtedly going to boost the confidence of the clients where you are sending a proposal on Upwork.

 Over to Upwork

-Once the sample is approved in Google play, I will start applying to projects that I can do but more importantly, I will choose only those projects where my sample matches closely to client’s requirement.
+Once the sample approves in Google Play, start applying to projects on Upwork.
+More importantly, I will choose only those projects where my sample matches closely to the client’s requirement, to begin with.

-We are still trying to get our first client on Upwork as Android developer and so don’t expect top dollars for it even if the app has most of the functionality to what client needs.
+We are still trying to get our first client on Upwork as an Android developer.
+So don’t expect top dollars for it even if the app has most of the functionality to what the client needs.

 We are still building our reputation on Upwork.
 First 3 projects will be the work towards getting those positive reviews and building the Upwork profile as an Android developer.
-The quality of work and the willingness to be helpful will decide how you many clients you get in the future.
+The quality of work and the willingness to be helpful will decide how far you go.